The Best Way to Travel: Solo, With Friends, or With a Tour?

 • Depending on your travel companion, questions of cost and money may cause complications.

-I have had two different kinds of tour experiences on my trip this far:
+I have had two different kinds of tour experiences on my trip thus far:

-Solo/Small Group Travel With a Tour Guide: I went on a safari in Tanzania, organized by Altezza Travel, in January, with an excellent safari guide (ask for Vincent!).
+Solo/Small Group Travel With a Tour Guide: I went on a safari in Tanzania, organized by Altezza Travel, with an excellent safari guide (ask for Vincent!).

-In February, I spent over a week in Egypt — first with my sister and then on my own — with three different tour guides (one in Cairo, one in Fayoum, and one who accompanied me from Luxor to Aswan).
-And most recently, I took a trip to Turkey with ten fabulous people and a guide on a tour led by Overseas Adventure Travel (O.A.T.).
+In Egypt, I spent over two weeks — first with my sister and then on my own — with three different tour guides (one in Cairo, one in Fayoum, and one who accompanied me from Luxor to Aswan).
+And I took a trip to Turkey with ten fabulous people and a guide on a tour led by Overseas Adventure Travel (O.A.T.).

 As far as traveling with tours goes, here are the pros and the cons: